joshlong-attic/bookmarks/README.md

 Our API is meant to be consumed over the open-web.
 It's meant to be used by all manner of HTML5 and native mobile and desktop clients that we intend to build.
 We shall use  diverse clients with diverse security capabilities, and any solution we pick should be able to accomodate that.
 We should also decouple the user's username and password from the application's session.
 After all, if I reset my Twitter password, I don't want to be forced to re-authenticate every client signed in.
 On the other hand, if someone *does* hijack one of our clients (perhaps a user has lost a  phone), we don't want the party that stole the device to be able to lock our users out of their accounts.

-OAuth provides a clean way to handle these concerns.
+[OAuth](http://oauth.net/) provides a clean way to handle these concerns.
 You've no doubt used OAuth already.
 One common case is when installing a Facebook plugin or game.
 Typically the flow looks like this:

-* user finds a game or piece of functionality on the wbe that requires access to a user's Facebook data in order to function.
+* user finds a game or piece of functionality on the web that requires access to a user's Facebook data in order to function.
 One common example is "Sign in With Facebook"-style scenarios.
-* a user clicks "install," or "add," and is then redirected to Facebook.com where the user is prompted to grant certain permissions (like "Post to wall," or "Read Basic information")
+* a user clicks "install," or "add," and is then redirected to a trusted domain (for example: Facebook.com) where the user is prompted to grant certain permissions (like "Post to wall," or "Read Basic information")
 * the user confirms these permissions and is subsequently redirected back to the source application where the source application now has an access token.
 It will use this access token to make requests  to Facebook on your behalf.

 In this example, any old client can talk to Facebook and the client has, at the end of the process, an access token.
 This access token is transmitted via all subsequent REST requests, sort of like an HTTP cookie.
 The username and password need not be retransmitted and the client may cache the access token for a finite or infinite period.
 Users of the client need not re-authenticate every time they open an application, for example.
 Even better: access tokens are specific to each client.
 They may be used to signal that one client needs more permissoins than others.
 In the flow above, requests always ended up at Facebook.com where - if the user is not already signed into Facebook, he or she will be pompted to login and then assign permissions to the client.
 This has the benefit of ensuring that any sensitive information, like a username and password, is never entered in the wild in untrusted applications that might maliciously try to capture that username and password.
 Our application, will not be available to any old client.
 We can be sure that any client we deploy is *friendly*, as it will be one of *our* clients.
 OAuth supports a simpler flow whereby a user authenticates (typically by sending a username and password) from the client and the service returns an OAuth access token directly, sidestepping the need for a redirect to a trusted domain.
 This is the approach we will take: the reuslt will be that our clients will have an access token that's decoupled from the user's username and password, and the access token can be used to confer different levels of security on different clients.